envima/photodb/collections/_usage/classification_definition.md

 ---
-title: Classification definitions
+title: Classification Definitions
 ---

-The PhotoDB web interface, PhotoApp can be used as an annotation tool.
+The PhotoDB web interface, PhotoApp, can be used as an annotation tool.
 For a detailed explanation of this functionility see [PhotoApp Viewer](/photodb_documentation/usage/photoapp_viewer.html).

-During annotation a list of possible classification labels, i.e., classes, can be specified.
+During annotation a list of possible classification labels, i.e. classes, can be specified.
 These predefined classes can then be selected effortlessly by the user during annotation.
-This  prevents having different notations of the same object in the metadata, which might happen when users type the labels themselves.
-If an object is not in the predefined classification list, it is always possible for the users to type the label themselves during annotation.
+This  prevents having different notations of the same object in the metadata, which might happen when users type labels themselves during annotation.
+If an object is not in the predefined classification list, it is always still possible for the users to type the label themselves during annotation.

-The classification definition is supplied as a csv file.
+The classification definition is supplied as a CSV file.
 This file is given as `classification_definition_csv` in the project configuration file `config.yaml`, e.g.:

 ```yaml
 classification_definition_csv: photo_classification_definitions.csv